Jean-Marie Londeix

-Jean-Marie Londeix (20 September 1932) is a French saxophonist born in Libourne who studied saxophone, piano, harmony and chamber music.
+Jean-Marie Londeix (20 September 1932 – 3 March 2025) was a French saxophonist who studied saxophone, piano, harmony and chamber music.

-Career
+Life and career

-Jean-Marie Londeix began his saxophone study with bassoonist Jules Ferry at the Bordeaux Conservatory.
+Born in Libourne, Londeix began his saxophone study with bassoonist Jules Ferry at the Bordeaux Conservatory.
 He later studied with Marcel Mule at the Paris Conservatory.
 He also studied with Fernand Oubradous and Norbert Dufourcq, among others.
 He then served as the saxophone instructor at the Conservatory of Dijon for 18 years.
 He retired from the Conservatoire de Bordeaux, France in 2001.

-Jean-Marie Londeix won an international saxophone competition when he was 15 years old.
+Londeix won an international saxophone competition when he was 15 years old.

-He is the founder of the "French Saxophonists Association" and the "International Saxophone Committee."
+He was the founder of the "French Saxophonists Association" and the "International Saxophone Committee."

 More than 100 varied compositions have been written specifically for him, and he has published several pedagogical works.
-Some famous saxophone players that have studied with him include Richard Dirlam, Perry Rask, Russell Peterson, Ryo Noda, Jan Baker, James Umble, Robert Black, Susan Fancher, Ross Ingstrup, William Street, Christian Lauba and Jack Kripl (winner of the prize for Saxophone at the International Competition for Musical Performers in Geneva Switzerland, 1970).
+Some famous saxophone players who have studied with him include Matthew Patnode, Richard Dirlam, Perry Rask, Russell Peterson, Ryo Noda, Jan Baker, James Umble, Robert Black, Susan Fancher, Ross Ingstrup, William Street, Christian Lauba and Jack Kripl (winner of the prize for Saxophone at the International Competition for Musical Performers in Geneva Switzerland, 1970).

+Londeix died on 3 March 2025, at the age of 92.